nextflow-io/nextflow/docs/process.rst

 =============== =================

 .. note::
-  The ``mode`` value needs to be specified as a string literal, i.e. enclosed quotes.
+  The ``mode`` value must be specified as a string literal, i.e. in quotes.
 Multiple parameters need to be separated by a colon character.
 For example::

     process foo {